The Illusion of "Uncured" Bacon

 Friends, I’m sure I don’t need to tell you things are kind of a mess out there right now.

-But I do feel like our current food system is absolutely unstable and like we saw during COVID, is easily broken with any little interruption.
+I feel our global food system is absolutely unstable and like we saw during COVID, is easily broken with any little interruption.

-I think the price of food will continue to rise, especially as the price of fuel and fertilizer continues to increase.
+I think the price of food will continue to rise.

 All the usual advice like stocking up on food if you’re able is useful, but I believe the absolute best ways to protect ourselves against food shortages in the long term is to build a strong local food system and learn to cook with real food.